mathewgomas-alfred/mathewgomas.io/tutorials/inking.rst

 Of course, the nicest lines are made with pressure sensitivity, so they dynamically change from thick to thin.
 However, different types of curves on the pressure give different results.
 The typical example is a slightly concave line to create a brush that more easily makes thin lines.

 .. figure:: /images/inking/Ink_gpen.png
-    :alt: pressure curve for ink gpen
+    :alt: Pressure curve for Ink Gpen preset brush.

     Ink_Gpen_25 is a good example of a brush with a concave pressure curve.
 This curve makes it easier to make thin lines.

 .. figure:: /images/inking/Ink_convex.png
-    :alt: convex inking brush
+    :alt: Convex inking brush.

-    conversely, here's a convex brush.
-The strokes are much rounder
+    Conversely, here's a convex brush.
+The strokes are much rounder.

 .. figure:: /images/inking/Ink_fill_circle.png
-    :alt: ink fill circle
+    :alt: Ink fill circle preset brush.

-    Fill_circle combines both into an s-curve, this allows for very dynamic brush strokes
+    Fill_circle combines both into an s-curve, this allows for very dynamic brush strokes.

 .. figure:: /images/inking/Ink_speed.png
-    :alt: inverse convex to speed parameter
+    :alt: Inverse convex to speed parameter.

-    Pressure isn't the only thing you can do interesting things with, adding an inverse convex curve to speed can add a nice touch to your strokes
+    Pressure isn't the only thing you can do interesting things with, adding an inverse convex curve to speed can add a nice touch to your strokes.

 Preparing sketches for inking
 -----------------------------